Difference Between Revenue and Income

 Since the income statement is one of the four statements that every investor should look at, you should check the revenue and the income both.
 It may so happen that a company earns huge revenues but doesn’t generate any income (rather than loss).
 What if you just equate the revenue and income, what would you say in this case?

 Like income, even loss would come after deducting all the expenses from the revenue of the company.
 If the total expenses exceed the total revenue, we will get the loss.

-This has a been a guide to the top differences between Revenue vs Income.
-Here we also discuss the Revenue and Income differences with examples, infographics, and comparison table.
+This has been a guide to Revenue vs Income.
+Here we discuss the top differences between Revenue and Income with an example, infographics, and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –

 - IFRS vs Indian GAAP Simplifying the Best Differences